-The sign outside the shop read simply “The Coffee Shop.”
+The sign outside the shop read, “The Coffee Shop.”
 It was a small cafe situated in a large shopping mall; with a quaint Victorian style look right down to having china cups and crockery.
 It stood out from other cafes and restaurants within the mall with a waiter service you made your order and found a seat.
 A friendly waitress would bring it to you very popular with shoppers in the mall.

 Shortly after Easter on a busy lunchtime Lucy and Anne sat having coffee.
 Lucy had her usual Latte while Anne preferred a Cappuccino.
 The two had become friends since they started working together in the large department store close to the coffee shop.
 They always had their lunch break here it had a warm homely atmosphere.
-Lucy was nearly ten years Anne’s senior in her late forties and had taken Anne under her wing since she had started as a new girl over a year ago.
+Lucy was nearly ten years Anne’s senior in her late forties and had taken Anne under her wing since she started as a new girl over a year ago.

 “Not him again,” Anne finally said seeing Lucy wasn’t listening to her.

 “I Can’t help it, I think that he is so handsome,” Lucy replied sighing.

 “But he must be, really old,” Anne said.

 Lucy turned sharply to face Anne, frowning.
 “I’m no spring chicken myself now, and age is only a number right?”
 Lucy said looking across once more at the man.